 Mice and rats entering your home not only pose a health risk, they can be very destructive as well.
 Rodents chewing on wires can cause electrical shorts which may result in fires.
 Not to mention the mess they leave behind with their nests, urine and droppings.
-Another problem that can arise long after an infestation is secondary pests, such as beetles and other stored product type pests that can hatch from food harborages left behind in wall voids by rodents.
+Another problem that can arise long after an infestation is secondary pests, such as rats and other stored product type pests that can hatch from food harborages left behind in wall voids by rodents.

 The first question most residents ask themselves is, “What do I do now that I know I have a rodent problem?”
 While some residents opt to take on the challenge of ridding themselves of these fur covered pests, many find that contacting a pest control company is less time consuming and provides faster results.
 The knowledge of an expert accompanied by access to proper supplies and equipment goes a long way in freeing your home of unwanted pests.
 Rodent infestations can multiply at alarming rates as mice and rats reach breeding maturity within a matter of a few short weeks of birth.